 Bansko Travel Guide

 Tucked into the foothills of the Pirin Mountains in Bulgaria, the ski resort town of Bansko is charming and historic against its stunning alpine backdrop.
 Bansko's alpine skiing, hiking, and rock climbing opportunities are extensive, and its culture and history, stretching back to the 10th century, is rich and vibrant with traditional taverna-style cuisine and colourful folklore.
 The traditional stone and wooden buildings are an integral part of its charm and character and many relics and monuments survive from its past.
-While bansko is well-known for its alpine skiing, the town is near the resort of Shiligarnika, which boasts Bulgaria's best downhill skiing.
+While Bansko is well-known for its Alpine skiing, the town is also conveniently near the resort of Shiligarnika, which boasts Bulgaria's best downhill skiing.

-Holidaymakers shopping in Bansko will find plenty of souvenirs in the form of local handwork, especially embroidered goods.
+Holidaymakers shopping in Bansko will find plenty of souvenirs in the form of local crafts, especially embroidered goods.
 Many shops focus on skiing equipment, but on Sundays there is a market that offers fresh produce and a variety of locally-made goods.